djanda97/sm-data/README.md

 database
 * HTTP requests can be sent to the Node.js backend to retrieve enemies from the database

-Since the main purpose of this project was for learning, I have yet to host it on the internet.

-Before I host this application publicily, I would like to implement a few of the items listed in the [Roadmap](#roadmap) section.

 ## Tech Stack
 ### Frontend
   * React